Python Loops Guide: for vs while with Best Practices

 Use

-loops when you know exactly how many iterations you'll need—either because you have a fixed sequence or a determinate range.
-Ideal for iterating over lists, strings, or usingrange()
+forloops when you know exactly how many iterations you'll need—either because you have a fixed sequence or a determinate range.
+Ideal for iterating over lists, strings, or usingrange().Use

 Side-by-Side Comparison